Golden lion tamarin: Physical characteristics

-The golden lion tamarin gets its name from its bright reddish orange pelage and the extra-long hairs around the face and ears which give it a distinctive mane.
+The golden lion tamarin gets its name from its bright reddish-orange pelage and the extra-long hairs around the face and ears, which give it a distinctive mane.
 Its face is dark and hairless.
 The bright orange fur of this species does not contain carotenoids, which commonly produce bright orange colors in nature.
 The golden lion tamarin is the largest of the callitrichid monkeys.
 It is typically around 261 mm and weighs around 620 g.
-There is almost no size difference between males and females.
+Almost no size difference exists between males and females.
 As with all callitrichids, the golden lion tamarin has claw-like nails, instead of the flat nails found in other monkeys and apes, although callitrichids do have a flat nail on the big toe.

 Golden lion tamarins walk, run, and bound quadrupedally on top of branches, or, less frequently, they run and walk on the ground.
-When golden lion tamarins run or bound, their hindlimbs alternately overstride their forelimbs, and their feet are set atop the support and grasp it almost perpendicular to the line of travel, making the body's angle of travel oblique rather than precisely parallel to the substrate, a pattern known as “transaxial bounding”.
-In addition, facilitated by their claw-like nails, golden lion tamarins cling and climb on vertical tree trunks (see photographs in: pp 108–117, 137, 155).
+When golden lion tamarins run or bound, their hindlimbs alternately overstride their forelimbs, and their feet are set atop the support and grasp it almost perpendicular to the line of travel, making the body's angle of travel oblique rather than precisely parallel to the substrate, a pattern known as "transaxial bounding".
+In addition, facilitated by their claw-like nails, golden lion tamarins cling and climb on vertical tree trunks (see photographs in Serra (2019), pp 108–117, 137, 155).